jmoore3000/landing-page/README.md

 # landing-page
-In this exercise i will attempt to recreate a given landing page.  *important* i have no idea what im doing.
+In this exercise I will attempt to recreate a given landing page.
+I will be paying particular attention to how I'm using flexboxes to format this landing page. *important* I have no idea what im doing, but im getting there.